 Increased endurance and workload with a reduction in perception of effort

-As biohackers, we want proof and science has given us this but it’s also meant that some organisations, including the NCAA, have begun to ban caffeine in high amounts due to the effects it has on performance.
+As biohackers, we want proof if coffee or caffeine should be taken before exercise and science has given us this.
+But it’s also meant that some organizations, including the NCAA, have begun to ban caffeine in high amounts due to the effects it has on performance.

-In one study where athletes were given about 400mg of caffeine, the group were able to cover 1.3 to 2 mils more than those in the placebo group.
+In one study where athletes were given about 400mg of caffeine.
+The group was able to cover 1.3 to 2 miles more than those in the placebo group.

-Cyclists who had caffeine instead of water or carbs saw an increase in their workload of 7.4% compared to 5.2% in a group who had carbs and water only.
+Cyclists who had caffeine instead of water or carbs saw an increase in their workload of 7.4% compared to 5.2% in a group that had carbs and water only.